-The staff of Miracle Monocle is thrilled to announce the publication of the first volume in its new micro-anthology series: HOME.
+Miracle Monocle is thrilled to announce the publication of the debut volume in its micro-anthology series: HOME.
 MONSTER was our second book and our debut volume was: QUEER, RURAL, AMERICAN.
-Our mission with this print series is to offer a platform to underserved communities and to illuminate underexplored territories for our readers.
+Our mission with this print series is to offer a platform to underserved communities and to illuminate under-explored territories for our readers.
 Queer, Rural, American is available for purchase in the Miracle Monocle offices, on the Blurb platform, and via Amazon and Barnes & Noble.
-We will open for submissions to our next volume in the series soon.
+We are slated to release our fourth book in the Fall of 2023.

 · For fiction, please submit one piece of 1,000-10,000 words.
 We accommodate traditional realism and experiment alike.
 On occasion, we will publish an excerpt of a longer work, but those occasions are exceedingly rare.